-Drainage of the gearbox for changes of oil is via the drain plug located on the base of the gearbox.

-For refilling or for 'topping up' the oil remove both plugs indicated opposite and fill gearbox via the filler plug to a point where the oil starts to run from the level plug orifice - replace plugs and tighten securely.
+Drainage of the gearbox for an oil change is via the drain plug located on the base of the gearbox.
+To refill or for 'topping up' remove filler and level plugs indicated opposite and fill gearbox via the filler plug to a point where the oil starts to run from the level plua orifice.
+Replace both plugs and tighten.